xMTinkerer/BarrowCorp-Superclass/README.md

 # Pre-Reqs

-1. Basic knowledge of javascript
+1. Basic knowledge of JavaScript
 2. Twilio account and credits